-Noninfectious causes of abortion in goats include plant toxins, such as broomweed or locoweed poisoning; dietary deficiencies of copper Copper Deficiency in Goats Copper deficiency may cause locomotor difficulties in goats in two distinct ways.
+Noninfectious causes of abortion in goats include plant toxins, such as broomweed or locoweed poisoning; dietary deficiencies of copper Copper Deficiency in Goats Copper deficiency may present in goats in two distinct ways.
 Copper deficiency in utero due to inadequate dietary copper intake of the doe during pregnancy will cause a neurologic condition... read more , selenium, vitamin A, or magnesium; and certain drugs such as estrogen, glucocorticoids, phenothiazine, carbon tetrachloride, or levamisole (in late gestation).

 Major infectious causes of abortion in goats are chlamydiosis Chlamydiosis in Animals Chlamydiosis in animals ranges from subclinical infections to life-threatening infections, depend on the chlamydial species and infected host and tissues.
 Confirmation of chlamydial infection... read more , toxoplasmosis Toxoplasmosis in Animals Toxoplasmosis is an important zoonotic protozoal infection worldwide.
 All homoeothermic animal species may be infected.
-Infection is generally asymptomatic and chronic in immunocompetent individuals... read more , leptospirosis Overview of Leptospirosis Leptospirosis is a zoonotic disease with a worldwide distribution caused by infection with any of several pathogenic serovars of Leptospira.
-The disease affects virtually all mammals... read more , brucellosis Brucellosis in Goats The signs of brucellosis in goats are similar to those in cattle.
-The disease is prevalent in most countries where goats are a significant part of the animal industry, and milk is a common... read more , Coxiella burnetii, and listeriosis Listeriosis in Animals The most common clinical manifestation of listeriosis is a localized ascending asymmetric infection of the brain stem of ruminants by Listeria monocytogenes.
+Infection is generally asymptomatic and chronic in immunocompetent individuals... read more , leptospirosis Leptospirosis in Animals - Overview Leptospirosis is a zoonotic disease with a worldwide distribution caused by infection with any of several pathogenic serovars of Leptospira.
+The disease affects virtually all mammals... read more , brucellosis Brucellosis in Goats The clinical signs of brucellosis in goats are similar to those in cattle.
+The disease is prevalent in most countries in which goats are an important food-producing animal, and milk is a common... read more , Coxiella burnetii, and listeriosis Listeriosis in Animals The most common clinical manifestation of listeriosis is a localized ascending asymmetric infection of the brain stem of ruminants by Listeria monocytogenes.
 The resultant meningoencephalitis... read more .
 Campylobacter causes abortions but is not nearly as important in does as in ewes.

-Brucella melitensis Brucellosis in Goats The signs of brucellosis in goats are similar to those in cattle.
-The disease is prevalent in most countries where goats are a significant part of the animal industry, and milk is a common... read more is the principal organism involved in abortions in animals with brucellosis; B abortus is occasionally involved.
+Brucella melitensis Brucellosis in Goats The clinical signs of brucellosis in goats are similar to those in cattle.
+The disease is prevalent in most countries in which goats are an important food-producing animal, and milk is a common... read more is the principal organism involved in abortions in animals with brucellosis; B abortus is occasionally involved.
 Abortion may be accompanied by mastitis and lameness and is most common in the fourth month.
 The placenta is grossly normal, but does may develop chronic uterine lesions.
 Infection in adults is lifelong, with organisms shed in the milk (B melitensis is zoonotic but rare in the USA).
 In the USA, control is by test and slaughter.
 Tube agglutination and card tests can be used as screening tests.